Kernix13/node-npm-basics/webpack.config.js.md

 Becaause we deleted our docs folder, our github pages site will no longer work.
 Even though Netlify will do the builds for us, there may be a time in the future where we need to adjust our build process - you really only want your source code in the repo.
 So go into `gitignore`, add `docs/` below `node_modules/`.

-More notes about Functions on Netlify and netlify > Deploys tab.
+More notes about Functions on Netlify and Netlify > Deploys tab.